hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Read how inquiring Shandy's fancy itches,
 >
-> When he's in search of christian names and breeches.
+> When he's in search of Christian names and breeches.
 >
 > Though these are trifles to some men of letters,
 >
-> To Mr. Shandy they were weighty matters;
+> To Mister Shandy they were weighty matters;
 >
 > So may what you call trifles prove to be
 >